SkyAero/axiompilot/README.md

 •	Extend all devices to uPython

-•	In built BMS to charge and monitor the 2s battery cell.
+•	In built BMS to charge and monitor the 2s battery cell

-•	On board 1G-bit of serial memory.
+•	On board 1G-bit of serial memory

-•	On board 1M bit  F-ram memory.
+•	On board 1M bit  F-ram memory

-•	On board GPS with chip antenna.
+•	On board GPS with chip antenna

 ToDo (UMDrive)
 ========